-- Sometimes in a multi-sorted algebraic structure, such as (Z, B, ≤, +, ·), we omit the Boolean carrier B for brevity and simply write (Z, ≤, +, ·). - This assumes that it is clear to the reader that "≤" is a function from Z × Z to B, i.e., "≤" is a binary relation (rather than a binary function or operation).
+- Sometimes in a two-sorted algebraic structure, such as (Z, B, ≤, +, ·) with the Boolean carrier B one of the two sorts, we can omit B and simply write (Z, ≤, +, ·). - This assumes that it is clear to the reader that "≤" is a function from Z × Z to B, i.e., "≤" is a binary relation (rather than a binary function or operation).
 As a binary relation, we can write: ≤ ⊆ Z × Z. - Strictly speaking, a structure such as (Z, ≤, +, ·), which now includes operations as well as relations, is called a relational structure rather than just an algebraic structure. - But the transition from algebraic structures to more general relational structures is not demarcated sharply. - In particular, if a struture A includes one or two relations with standard meanings (such as "≤"), we can continue to call A an algebraic structure.